ChrisChinchilla/Chip-Shop/_cards/mtv_exposure_increases_sales.md

 concepts: 'choice, public'
 ---

-An advertisement for your computer appears on MTV.
+An advertisement for your products appears on MTV.
 Sales increase dramatically!